pavlovt/easy-html/README.md

     </div>
 </div>
 ```
+## Main rules
+- There are two possible elements: html element or text
+- The html element always ends with {} and inside are all elements or text it contains
+- Text is always inside single quotes
+- The html emenet may have classes added directly to the element (div.some-class {}) or as class attribute (div class=some-class {})
+- The html element may have attributes.
+If the attribute value does not contain space you can write it without double quotes (div id=my-id {}) (div style="width: 100%; padding: 0;" {})

 ## Why another template language?
 Why create another template language when we have others like [jade](http://jade-lang.com/) and [pug](https://github.com/pugjs/pug)?